swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 cancellation, menu subprocess trigger, or a network fetch for completions.
 Again take note how abstractly we have specified `autocompleter*` - this function only takes channels or abstract UI components as arguments.
-We can just as easily use this code in an DOM based program as a Canvas or WebGL based one.
+We can just as easily use this code in a DOM based program as a Canvas or WebGL based one.

 ```